majo090903/gamma/README.md

 ## Quick Answers
 - **Do the plots overlay NIST data?** Yes.
 The updated `plot_coefficients.py` in both trees plots simulation curves and scatters both simulation and NIST points, plus a residual subplot for percentage deltas.
-- **Where do I edit the formulas?** Both READMEs now have bilingual equation sections and a “formula glossary” table; update those if the calculation pipeline changes.
+- **Where do I edit the formulas?** Both READMEs now have bilingual equation sections and a “formula glossary” table.
-- **What if I don’t need the variants build?** You can work inside `basic/` only, but keep `variants/` committed so teammates who rely on the backing comparisons can continue using it.